yvt-ee/data-engineering-zoomcamp/Project/README.md

 Using Kestra to put the data to datalake-GCP cloud storage, creat external table in bigquery.
 Set is as a schedualed job, run every month. [gcp_pet_scheduled.yaml](https://github.com/yvt-ee/data-engineering-zoomcamp/blob/main/Project/DataIngestion-kestra/gcp_pet_scheduled.yaml)

-Tables are partitioned by License Issue Date:
+Tables are partitioned by License Issue Date when created:

 ```python
   - id: bq_yellow_replace